Skip to contents

 Generating Cohorts

-Now that we have obtained the cohortDefinitionSet from ROhdsiWebApi, we’re ready to generate our cohorts against our OMOP CDM.
+Now that we have created the cohortDefinitionSet, we’re ready to generate our cohorts against our OMOP CDM.
 In this example, we will use the Eunomia data set as our CDM.

 # Get the Eunomia connection details